nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 GuestBook is a **desktop app for managing guests in a hotel, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-The primary target audience of GuestBook is hotel managers of small hotels and backpacker's inn who can type fast.
-In summary, GuestBook can accomplish guest management tasks faster than traditional GUI apps with our efficient management workflow.
+The primary target audiences of GuestBook are hotel mangers of small hotels, such as budget hotels and backpacker's inns, who can type fast In summary, GuestBook can accomplish guest management tasks faster than traditional GUI apps with our efficient management workflow.